shundhammer/qdirstat/README.md

   documentation that everybody should be able to understand.
 Even if (or, better yet, in particular if) your math teacher or statistics professor never explained it properly, please have a lot at it.

+- Packages view: Show installed packages and their files in the tree.
+Supported for all Linux distributions using any of _dpkg_, _rpm_, _pacman_ as their low-level package manager or any higher-level package manager like _apt_, _zypper_ etc.; more details at [Pkg-View.md](doc/Pkg-View.md).

 - New macros to use in cleanup actions: